Equine Therapy for (PTS)

 Through grooming activities and other types of care for a specific horse, patients are able to put aside the absorbing focus of their mental illness, such as depressive ruminations, and instead to direct their attention and interests outwardly toward safe and caring interactions.

 Many studies of human-animal interaction indicate that contact with animals significantly reduces physiological anxiety levels.
-Some patients are initially afraid of horses.
-But horses' genuineness and affection allay these fears, helping patients to embrace exposure therapy for their anxiety issues.
+Some clients are initially afraid of horses.
+But horses' genuineness and affection allay these fears, helping clients to embrace exposure therapy for their anxiety issues.

-Many patients are initially concerned that they will do something embarrassing while learning about or riding the horses.
-Yet patients quickly learn that the other participants are engaged in their own equine experiences, and they observe the comfort of the horses in their own skin.
+Many clients are initially concerned that they will do something embarrassing while learning about the horses.
+Yet clients quickly learn that the other participants are engaged in their own equine experiences, and they observe the comfort of the horses in their own skin.
 Fears of embarrassment in public are thereby often reduced and self-acceptance increased.

 Many individuals with mental illness are socially isolated or withdrawn.
 A positive relationship with a horse is often a first, safe step toward practicing the social skills needed to initiate closer relationships with people.